YnnJ456/ENCAP/README.md

-Here is the code in main_predict.py of which parameters are set and the program is ready to be excecuted.
+Here is the code snippet in main_predict.py, for which parameters are set and is ready to be excecuted.
 If your data have label, please set True in havelabel, else set False

 ```py